MahxNotes/Learner-Interface/User Cognitive Interface Styles.md

  # App/User Cognitive Interface Styles

+ This file is meant to serve as an initial introduction to this project.
 I will begin with a conversational paragraph on this subject.
 I will then expand each prase or sentence of that paragraph with more content information.
+The content information will lay out the basics of the cognitive learning style model I will be using for the analysis of user interfaces.

  # Conversational Paragraph